lotten/daoopt/README.md

 To see the list of command line parameters, run the solver with the `--help` argument.
 Problem input should be in [UAI format](http://graphmod.ics.uci.edu/uai08/FileFormat/), a simple text-based format to specify graphical model problems.
+Gzipped input is supported.

 ### Sequential execution